cloudblue/osaAPI/README.rst

 Parallels Business Automation (PBA) API
 ==================================================

 The PBA API is quite different from the POA API, and not quite as user friendly.
-The PythonPA client makes using the PBA a little easier by standardizing the returned responces, providing status codes, and decoding any error messages.
+The paAPI client makes using the PBA a little easier by standardizing the returned responces, providing status codes, and decoding any error messages.

 The major difference between the POA and PBA api is how values are sent and received.
 In PBA params are sent and responces are received as a list in a specific order to know what each value represents.